shivam37483/Simple-Linear-Regression/README.md

 # Simple-Linear-Regression

-This Python script showcases a Logistic Regression model for binary classification.
-It learns to predict an individual's estimated salary based on their age.
-The script covers data preparation, model training, prediction, evaluation, and visualizing the decision boundary in both training and test sets.
+This Python script showcases a Simple-Linear-Regression model for estimating the salary of potential employee based on the individual's years of experiance.
+The script covers data preprocessing, model training, prediction, evaluation, and visualization in both training and test sets.